Designing a Sacred Home Birth Arrival

 How to fill gaps at home:

-• Clay: acupressure, grounding, breath, and presence
+• Acupressure, grounding, breath, and presence

-• Mom: massage, oil anointing, blessing, ritual
+• Massage, oil anointing, blessing, ritual

-• Sister: drumming, story journal, ceremonial cues
+• Drumming, story journal, ceremonial cues

 • Prepare a “labor toolkit” with oils, massage tools, water bottle, snacks, music, candles.